 You should already have made a good start with packing.
 Once you’ve secured your buyer it’s time to add to the collection in your self storage room.

 Day by day, go through the house and pack up as much as you can live without.
-Make sure you’ve got plenty of boxes, packing materials and tape, along with labels or markers.
+Make sure you’ve got plenty of boxes, packing materials and tape, along with labels or markers as this will make it easier when you put them in the self storage facility.
 Clear labelling cuts down on the stress at your new house when you don’t have to hunt too far for the kettle and mugs for a cup of tea.

 The more you can add into your self storage space, the easier it is to get everything loaded on the van and shipped to the new house.
 Self storage facilities have plenty of parking, with trolleys or pallet trucks to make shifting heavy boxes easier.

 As a final bonus, you can take your time unpacking for your new home.
-If you’re moving to a different town, choose self storage in your new town and make a few trips as you’re packing up.
+If you’re moving to a different town, choose a storage facility like a self storage in your new town that has all kinds of pallet racking systems like teardrop pallet rack and make a few trips as you’re packing up.
 A little extra work early on means you reduce the pressure caused by living with boxes piled up to the ceiling at both ends of the house moving journey.

-There will always be some stress when it comes to moving house, but packing and organising the physical move needn’t be something that adds to it.
+There will always be some stress when it comes to moving house, but packing and organizing the physical move needn’t be something that adds to it.